Browse by Medical Category

 We were among the first centers in the world to introduce antiviral therapies for hepatitis B (HBV) and hepatitis C (HCV) infection.
 Patients have access to novel treatments through ongoing research initiatives, including:

 Our liver doctors evaluate and manage the medical needs of all patients awaiting liver transplantation.
 Potential candidates for liver transplant surgery are evaluated by a multidisciplinary group of caregivers in our Mass General Transplant Center.
 Our transplant surgeons perform all types of liver transplants in both adults and children, including:

 Whenever possible, patients undergo minimally invasive treatment, which has the benefit of faster recovery times, smaller surgical scars and reduced risk.
 Minimally invasive surgical procedures include: liver resections, as well as radiofrequency ablation, chemoembolization, radioembolization, and proton beam therapy of liver tumors, all performed in conjunction with the Mass General Cancer Center.

 We were one of the first hospitals in the United States to perform radiofrequency ablation of a liver tumor, a procedure that destroys liver tumors by heating and killing cancer cells.

 One of the largest liver programs in New England, we have in-depth experience treating patients with all types of liver conditions, including:

 We provide patients and referring physicians with an experienced access coordinator, a clinician who helps assess patient needs and coordinate appointments.
-Contact the Hepatology Program Access Coordinator
+Contact the Liver and Hepatitis Program Access Coordinator